 This report shows whether students have completed vocabulary assignments.
 Also, it highlights how far they are through Zinc's spaced repetition model.
 (In our vocabulary instruction, students must show knowledge of each word six times over two months.)

-Class Reading Skills Report: Common Core
+Class Reading Skills Report: State Standards

 Class Reading Skills Report: Zinc skills